 And of course, nothing has changed - The NSW Art Gallery clings to last century art school art and the only difference today is that they also monopolise and control the Archibald Salon des Refusés.
 So, the art world is even more oppressed than it was 150 years ago.

 In view of all this, it should be kept in mind that only through exhibition can creative individuals fulfil themselves and, a positive response would be to encourage that.
-It's about the art to the artist although, for the gallery, it's more about the artist.
+It's about the art to the artist although, for the gallery, it's more about the artists name.